reiloe/wordpress/README.md

 ### Usage

-Open a browser and enter localhost:8080 [^2] to start configuration of WordPress. [^2](if you have changes the port number during setup, you must enter this port)
+Open a browser and enter localhost:8080 [^2] to start configuration of WordPress.
+[^2]: If you have changes the port number during setup, you must enter this port

 First you need to chose your language

 ![wordpress_language](img/wordpress_language.png)

-After that, you have to input some information (eg. username and password) [^3] [^3] NOT the user/pass you have entered while setup
+After that, you have to input some information (eg. username and password) [^3]
+[^3]: NOT the user/pass you have entered while setup

 ![wordpress_information](img/wordpress_information.png)